Beyond the Stacks

 Classes, Lectures and Online Courses

 The library has a number of resources for online learning available for PPL cardholders.
-These range from Creativebug and The Great Courses in Kanopy to language learning from Mango and Rosetta Stone as well as the Pimsleur audiobook series in hoopla and RBDigital, plus lynda.com.
+These range from Creativebug and The Great Courses in Kanopy to language learning from Mango and Rosetta Stone as well as the Pimsleur audiobook series in hoopla and Overdrive/Libby, plus LinkedIn Learning for technical and business application tutorials and lessons.
 Even more classes are available online.
-Most are these listed are free.
+Most of the options listed here are free.

 - McCarter@home from McCarter Theatre